MANICULA

 phenomenon, similar to the sound of a landslide or an explosion in the sky (in English as skyquakes),

 nowadays no longer audible, and of which memory has been lost.
-Malatesta’s intent is to overlap the energy
+Malatesta's intent is to overlap the

-community: the final aim is to go beyond the conceptual boundaries of local culture and transfer the
+and community: the final aim is to go beyond the conceptual boundaries of local culture and transfer the

 vitality of identity and popular sound habits and beliefs in the contemporary fields of music and